nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 If the index is valid, `ParserUtil` will then check that both the date and time are valid before creating an `EditCommand`.

 During the execution of `EditCommand`, if the given index is not within the range of the list, a `CommandException` will be thrown.
-Otherwise, the model will then obtain the student using getFilteredPersonList.
+Otherwise, the model will then obtain the student using getFilteredStudentList.

 Before assigning the class to the student, `ClassStorage` will check that there is no conflict between the timings of the new class and the existing classes. `ClassStorage` will also check if the student has a pre-existing class.
 If yes, the pre-existing class